Portuguese guitar: Models

 There are two distinct Portuguese guitar models: the Lisboa and the Coimbra.

 The differences between the two models are the scale length (445 mm of free string length in Lisboa guitars and 470 mm in Coimbra guitars), body measurements, and other finer construction details.
 Overall, the Coimbra model is of simpler construction than the Lisboa model.
-Visually and most distinctively, the Lisboa model can easily be differentiated from the Coimbra model by its larger soundboard and the scroll ornament (caracois - snail) that usually adorns the tuning machine, in place of Coimbra's teardrop-shaped (lagrima) motif.
-Lisboa guitars usually employ a narrower neck profile as well.
-Both models have a very distinct timbre, the Lisboa model having a more bright and resonant sound, and the choice between the both of them falls upon each player's preferences.
+Visually and most distinctively, the Lisboa model can easily be differentiated from the Coimbra model by its broader soundboard and the scroll ornament (caracol—snail) that usually adorns the tuning machine, in place of Coimbra's teardrop-shaped (lágrima) motif.
+Lisboa guitars usually employ a shorter and narrower neck profile as well.
+Acoustically, the models both have a very distinct timbre and are tuned a major second apart, the Lisboa model in D, having a brighter and more resonant sound, and the Coimbra model in C with a darker timbre.
+The choice between the both of them falls upon each player's preferences.

 As early as 1905 luthiers were building larger Portuguese guitars (called guitarrão, the plural being guitarrões), seemingly in very small numbers and with limited success.
-Recently, the famed luthier Gilberto Grácio has built a guitarrão, which he named a guitolão instead; this instrument which allows for a wider timbric range, on the low and the high end, than a regular Portuguese guitar.
+Recently, the famed luthier Gilberto Grácio has built a guitarrão, which he named a guitolão instead; this instrument which allows for a wider timbral range, on the low and the high end, than a regular Portuguese guitar.

 Technique

 The techniques employed to play the Portuguese guitar are what are historically called figueta and dedilho.
 Figueta technique comprises playing solely with the thumb and the index fingers and it was inspired by the technique used to play Viola da Terra.
 Dedilho technique concentrates on up and down strokes of the index finger to play complex passages.
 On the Portuguese guitar the strings are picked with the corner of the fingernails, avoiding contact of the flesh with the strings.
 The unused fingers of the picking hand rest below the strings, on the guarda-unhas on the soundboard.
 Most players use various materials in place of natural fingernails; these fingerpicks (unhas) were traditionally made of tortoiseshell, but today are usually nylon or plastic.
 While Lisboa unhas are commonly rectangular shaped for a clearer attack, Coimbra unhas tend to follow the natural curve of the fingernail.

 Technique basics are the fado maior, fado menor and fado Mouraria.
 Then one masters the trinado (a triplet ornament), slides, picking individual strings (instead of both in a course), and intense characteristic vibrato to embellish the melody.
-Finally, in addition to the fados, there are traditional virtuosic pieces—the fado Lopes, and Variaçoes em Re Menor, La Menor, Mi Menor and Si Menor.
+Finally, in addition to the fados, there are traditional virtuosic pieces—the fado Lopes, and Variações em Ré Menor, Lá Menor, Mi Menor and Si Menor.

 A good guitarrista should know at least a hundred of the over two hundred standard fados in any key requested by the fadista.